ML Exam: 6 - Feature Engineering

 Advanced:

-Custom Math Formulations: Uses a built-in calculator to combine columns mathematically, generating new custom interaction metrics.
+Custom Math Formulas: Uses a built-in calculator to combine columns mathematically, generating new custom interaction metrics.

 Common problems are below: